 Understanding the very different nature of these problems in financial terms is the key to what must be repaired and to applying the right remedy when crisis strikes.
 And we’ve got one coming.

 In financial terms, illiquidity is the lack of transactional funds.
 Fear creates hoarding; banks experience runs; funds flee to safer havens, perhaps overseas.
 The system drains and quickly grinds to a halt.
 The tourniquet is the Federal Reserve in the US; the central bank in any country more generally.
-The method of treatment is to tie off the loss of “blood” but stopping the bank runs, by reassuring the fearful and emptying out the hoard.
+The method of treatment is to tie off the loss of “blood” by stopping the bank runs, by reassuring the fearful and emptying out the hoard.
 This is followed by the infusion of large amounts of short term funding into the commercial banking system to prevent collapse and re-animate trade.
 Note that this does NOT include the long term purchase of sovereign or government-guaranteed debt.

 In financial terms, insolvency is the inability of the economy to feed the government the amount of money necessary to fund the government’s promises and obligations, not just day to day but systemically over years and decades.
 In an insolvent economy government starves slowly, borrowing to sustain itself day to day, until the borrowing can’t continue.
 Then it gets Darwinian.